code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 </project>
 ```

 The message consumer and producer classes from the Hello World example are unchanged so we won't go into detail explaining them.
-You can checkout the [Spring Boot Kafka example]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) from a previous post for more details.
+You can check out the [Spring Boot Kafka example]({{ site.url }}/2016/09/spring-kafka-consumer-producer-example.html) from a previous post for more details.

 # Unit Testing with an Embedded Kafka Server

 `spring-kafka-test` includes an embedded Kafka server that can be created via a JUnit `@ClassRule` annotation.
-The rule will start a [ZooKeeper](https://zookeeper.apache.org/) and [Kafka](https://kafka.apache.org/) server instance on a random port before all the test cases are run, and stops the instances one the test cases are finished.
+The rule will start a [ZooKeeper](https://zookeeper.apache.org/){:target="_blank"} and [Kafka](https://kafka.apache.org/){:target="_blank"} server instance on a random port before all the test cases are run, and stops the instances once the test cases are finished.

 In order to support multiple unit test classes (in this example: `SpringKafkaApplicationTest`, `SpringKafkaSenderTest` and `SpringKafkaReceiverTest`), we will trigger the `@ClassRule` from a `Suite` class that bundles these test cases together.
 This allows us to only start the embedded broker once for all test cases.
-If you have only one test class then you can [trigger the @ClassRule directly from the test case](https://github.com/code-not-found/spring-kafka/blob/master/spring-kafka-helloworld/src/test/java/com/codenotfound/kafka/SpringKafkaApplicationTest.java).
+If you have only one test class then you can [trigger the @ClassRule directly from the test case](https://github.com/code-not-found/spring-kafka/blob/master/spring-kafka-helloworld/src/test/java/com/codenotfound/kafka/SpringKafkaApplicationTest.java){:target="_blank"}.

 The `KafkaEmbedded` constructor takes as parameters: the number of Kafka brokers to start, whether a controlled shutdown is needed and the topics that need to be created on the broker.